Mrigank-Tandon/Mrigank-Tandon/README.md

 ### Hello ,Geeks 👋

 I am Mrigank Tandon.
 I consider myself as a smart worker and determined team player.
-I am an experienced developer skilled in C++, Java, Android Development, Full Stack Development, Machine learning, MERN, Javascript and its frameworks.
+I am an experienced developer skilled in C++, Java, Android Development,Flutter Development,Django,Python.

 - 🔭 I’m currently working on Flutter.
 - 🌱 I’m currently learning Docker and Kubernetes.
-- 👯 I’m looking to collaborate on Quarkus.
 - 🤔 I’m looking for help with Docker.
 - 📫 How to reach me: If you would like to discuss on these stacks, you can join me on https://www.linkedin.com/in/mrigank-tandon-a3b15b176/.
 - 💬 Want to know more about me?